enrightc/The-Gourmet-Cake-Club/README.md

 - Issue: When clicking on a link to jump to a specific section of the page, the fixed navigation bar was overlapping the headings of that section, making them entirely hidden from view.
 - Description: The fixed navigation bar does not account for the presence of section headings, causing a visual obstruction when using links to navigate to specific sections.
 This affects the user experience as essential information becomes concealed, impacting the clarity of the content.
-- Expected Behavior: When the user uses a link to navigate to a section of the page the section sub-headings should be visible without any overlap or obstruction from the navigation bar.
+- Expected Behaviour: When the user uses a link to navigate to a section of the page the section sub-headings should be visible without any overlap or obstruction from the navigation bar.
 - Steps to Reproduce:
   - Navigate to Cake of the Month page.
   - Click on the "Jump to recipe".